 I introduced the Criminal Copyright Improvement Act of 1995 on August 1995 in response to this problem.
 The NET Act is the result of our efforts.
 It would ensure redress in the future for flagrant, willful copyright infringe-ments in the following ways: First, it amends the term "financial gain" as used in the Copyright Act to include "receipt, or expectation of receipt, or anything of value, including the re-ceipt of other copyrighted works."
-This revision would make clear that "finan-clal gain" includes bartering for, and the trading of, pirated software.
+This revision would make clear that "finan-cial gain" includes bartering for, and the trading of, pirated software.
 Second, it amends Section 506(a) of the Copyright Act to provide that any person who infringes a copyright will-fully by the reproduction or distribution, including by electronic means, during any 180-day period, of one or more copies or phonorecords of one or more copyrighted works with a tota retail value of more than \$1,000, shall be subject to criminal liability.

-A misdemeanor offense under the bill is defined as an offense in which an individual reproduces or distributes one or more copies or phonorecords of one or more copyrighted works with a total value of more than \$1,000.
-The felony threshold under the bill is defined as an offense in which an indidefined as an otherse in which an indi-vidual reproduces or distributes 10 or more copyrighted works with a total retail value of 22,500 or more.
-Section (2)(b) of the bill clarifies that for purposes of subsection 506(a) of the Copyright Act only, "willful infringe-ment" requires more than just evidence of making an unauthorized copy of a work.
+A misdemeanor offense under the bill

+is defined as an offense in which an individual reproduces or distributes one or more copies or phonorecords of one or more copyrighted works with a total value of more than \$1,000.

+The felony threshold under the bill is

+defined as an offense in which an individual reproduces or distributes 10 or more copies of phonorecords of 1 or more copyrighted works with a total retail value of \$2,500 or more.
+Section (2)(b) of the bill clarifies that for purposes of subsection 508(a) of the Copyright Act only, "willful infringement" requires more than just evidence of making an unauthorized copy of a work.
 This clarification was in-cluded to address the concerns expressed by libraries and Internet access to services because the standard of "willfulness" for criminal copyright infringement is not statutorily defined and the court's interpretation have varied somewhat among the Federal circuits.

-This clarification does not change This clarification does not change the current interpretation of the word "willful" as developed by case law and as applied by the Department of Jus-tice, nor does it change the definition of "willful" as it is used elsewhere in the convictor of the second the Copyright Act.
+This clarification does not change This clarification does not change the current interpretation of the word "willful" as developed by case law and as applied by the Department of Justice, nor does it change the definition of "willful" as it is used elsewhere in the Copyright Act.

 Third, the bill requires that any criminal proceeding brought under the Copyright Act must commence within 5 years from the time the cause of action arose.
-The current limit, as contained in section 507(a) of the Copy-right Act, is 3 years.
+The current limit, as contained in section 507(a) of the Copyright Act, is 3 years.
 This brings copyright crimes into conformance with the statute of limitations for other criminal acts under title 18 of the United States Code.